Doctor of Psychology in Clinical Psychology

 Integration of Psychology and Theology

-All School of Psychology doctoral students develop certain competencies as preparation for practice in health service psychology, although the emphasis on each competency area may differ between the PhD and PsyD programs.
-Read more about those competencies.
+All School of Psychology & Marriage and Family Therapy doctoral students develop certain competencies as preparation for practice in health service psychology, although the emphasis on each competency area may differ between the PhD and PsyD programs.
+Read more about the Program Aims and Competencies.

 You May Also Be Interested In